-The formalisation of AM designations aims to recognise the essential role that PEOPLE perform in ensuring that any such system is appropriate and enabling it to deliver.
+The formalisation of AM designations aims to recognise the essential role that PEOPLE perform in ensuring that any such management system is appropriate to the operating environment and objectives of the organisation, enabling it to deliver.
 This applies to the public sector – providing basic services that support social well-being and facilitate economic growth; as well as the private sector – enhancing business performance and maximising job opportunities.

 Importantly, this initiative of SAAMA presents an opportunity to: